bradley/Blotter/README.md

 #### Atlasing Effects in a Single WebGL Back Buffer

-*Blotter bypasses the limit browsers place on the number of live WebGL contexts in the document by using an atlas.
-This atlas maps elements that share the same effects so that they may be rendered together in a single WebGL context.
+*Blotter renders all texts in a single WebGL context and limits the number of draw calls it makes by using atlases.
+When multiple texts share the same effect they are mapped into a single texture and rendered together.
 The resulting image data is then output to individual 2d contexts for each element.*

 #### Animation Loop